HenrikBengtsson/future/README.md

 ### Eager, lazy and parallel futures
 You are responsible for your own futures and how you choose to resolve them may differ depending on your needs and your resources.
-The 'future' package provides two _synchronous_ futures, namely "lazy" and "eager", implemented by functions `lazy()` and `eager()`.
+The 'future' package provides two _synchronous_ futures, the "lazy" and "eager" futures, implemented by functions `lazy()` and `eager()`.
 It also provides one _asynchronous_ future, the "multicore" future, implemented by function `multicore()`.
 The latter is available on systems where R supports multicore processing, that is, on Unix-like operating systems, but not on Windows.
 On non-supported systems, multicore futures automatically becomes eager futures.

 Since an asynchronous strategy is more likely to be used in practice, the built-in eager and lazy mechanisms try to emulate those as far as possible while at the same time evaluating them in a synchronous way.
 For example, the default is that the future expression is evaluated in _a local environment_ (cf. `help("local")`), which means that any assignments are done to local variables only - such that the environment of the main/calling process is unaffected.
 Here is an example: